 - to conduct preliminary agitation campaigns before receiving authorization;

-- to hold more than one public event at the same place and time.
+- to hold more than one public event at the same place and time, but the authorities can ask the organizers to change the time and location.

 Restrictions on the right to freedom of assembly